Independent Moralizing Front: 2006 Presidential Election

 After terminating the alliance with Perú Posible at the end of 2005, the Independent Moralizing Front named Fernando Olivera as presidential candidate for the general election in 2006.
 However, due to the little support he registered in public opinion polls, he decided withdraw his candidacy for the presidency and run for Congress for the Moralizing Independent Front topping his party's list.
 After ending his candidacy, he states that "I am a man who believes in Peru and who believes in democracy, and because in a democracy, the people rule, I am announcing the withdrawal of my presidential candidacy and declare that, compliant with patriotic duty, I assume the responsibility of working for the rescue of Congress together with the entire FIM team and with all the Democrats of Peru.”

 Before the first round, the congressmen from APRA, Jorge del Castillo, Mercedes Cabanillas and Mauricio Mulder delivered to the press a document referring to a "governing agreement" with four items that allegedly were signed by the National Unity candidate Lourdes Flores Nano and the questioned leader of FIM, Fernando Olivera.
 Immediately, the candidate of National Unity dismissed the existence of a governing agreement between the electoral alliance which he led and the Independent Moralizing Front.

-The FIM's showing in the elections on April 9, 2006 were poor.
-None of the candidates on its list won their seats for the legislative period 2006-2011 and due to not reaching the electoral threshold, the party lost its registration.
+The FIM's showing in the elections on April 9, 2006, were poor.
+None of the candidates on its list won their seats for the legislative period 2006–2011; further, due to not reaching the electoral threshold, the party lost its registration.